Black, blue, grey, silver

 Giant Kerry Blue Schnauzers dogs are loving family pets, but they do have a strong prey drive that can easily take over.
 Even once trained, you’ll likely never be able to take your dog anywhere off-leash since their instincts might cause them to give chase to other dogs or animals.

-3 Little-Known Facts About Giant Kerry Blue Schnauzer
+3 Little-Known Facts About the Giant Kerry Blue Schnauzer

 1. Both Parent Breeds Were Hard Workers